braindotai/Real-Time-Super-Resolution/README.md

 For this I randomly applied the nearest, bilinear and bicubic compressions on all the data points in the dataset every time a batch is processed.

-# Vaidation Results after ~500 epochs
+# Validation Results after ~500 epochs

 |<h2>Loss type</h2>|Value|
 |--|--|